emissary-ingress/emissary/about/microservices-api-gateways.md

 ## Microservices Organization

 In a microservices organization, small teams of developers work independently from each other to rapidly deliver functionality to the customer.
-In order for a services team to work independently, with a productive workflow, a services team needs to be able to:
+In order for each service team to work independently, with a productive workflow, a services team needs to be able to:

 1. Publish their service, so that others can use the service
 2. Monitor their service, to see how well it's working
 3. Test and update their service, so they can keep on improving the service

-*without* requiring assistance from another team.
-(As soon as a services team requires another team, they're no longer working independently from another team, and creating bottlenecks.)
+The team needs to all of this *without* requiring assistance from another operations or platform team--as soon as a services team requires another team, they're no longer working independently, and this can lead to bottlenecks.

 For service publication, a microservices API gateway provides a static address for consumers, and dynamically route requests to the appropriate service address.
 In addition, providing authentication and TLS termination for security are typical considerations in exposing a service to other consumers.

 Understanding the end user experience of a service is crucial to improving the service.
 For example, a software update could inadvertently impact the latency of certain requests.
 A microservices API gateway is well situated to collect key observability metrics on end user traffic as it routes traffic to the end service.

-A microservices API gateway supports dynamically routing user requests to different service versions for canary testing.
+A microservices API gateway also supports dynamically routing user requests to different service versions for canary testing.
 By routing a small fraction of end user requests to a new version of a service, service teams can safely test the impact of new updates to a small subset of users.

-## Microservices API Gateways vs. Traditional API Gateways
+## Microservices API Gateways vs. Enterprise API Gateways

-At first blush, the use case described above may be fulfilled with a traditional API gateway.
-While this may be true, the actual emphasis of traditional API gateways and microservices API gateways are somewhat different:
+At first glance, the use case described above may be fulfilled with a enterprise-focused API gateway.
+While this may be true, the actual emphasis of enterprise API gateways and microservices API gateways are somewhat different:

 | Use case      | API gateway       | Microservices API gateway                |
 |---------------|-------------------|------------------------------|